DATING JEWELLERY

 FORM: Large bracelets, architectural brooches, and decadent drop earrings

-FEATURES: Stark, rectilinear, intricate, geometric lines (à la Braque & Picasso), cubism, carved and colored accent gemstones, all white everything (1917: invention of white gold), diamonds, diamonds, and more diamonds
+FEATURES: Stark, rectilinear, intricate, geometric lines (à la Braque & Picasso), cubism, carved and coloured accent gemstones, all white everything, diamonds, diamonds, and more diamonds

 SIZE: Over the top, old sport